By Stanley Bill

 The government subsequently ignored and refused to publish various Tribunal rulings against these appointments, and then introduced legislation to paralyze the court’s operations.
 Eventually, with President Duda’s help, they managed to have one of their loyal new appointees, Julia Przyłębska, elected as President of the Tribunal (in an apparent breach of procedures).
 Soon they were able to make further appointments legally, and thus to gain a majority in the Tribunal.

-In a grotesque example of almost Orwellian language, Julia Przyłębska was feted as “Person of Freedom” for 2017 by pro-government Sieci magazine.
-At the gala presentation, the new President of the captured Constitutional Tribunal was lauded by members of the ruling party and its supporters.
+In 2017, PiS’s new President of the Tribunal Julia Przyłębska was awarded the annual “Person of Freedom” prize by the strongly pro-government Sieci magazine.
+At the gala presentation, she was lauded by members of the ruling party and its supporters.

 Poland no longer has an independent arbiter of its constitution.